Age and health concerns about Donald Trump: 2024

 An August 2024 Morning Consult poll found that the number of respondents who thought Trump was too old to run jumped by seven percent, to 51%, from their previous poll once Trump's opponent changed from Joe Biden to Kamala Harris, and the number of respondents who thought Trump was in good health correspondingly fell by six percent.
 The poll further reported that nearly 80% of respondents "were unsure he'd be up for serving a full second term".
 A Marquette University poll released the same day reported that 57% of respondents felt that Trump was too old.

 In September 2024, Trump said the audience "went crazy" for him at the presidential debate the preceding week, although the debate had no audience.

-On October 6, 2024, The New York Times reported that Trump had maintained a far less active campaign schedule in 2024 than he did in 2016; the report added that Trump had held only 61 rallies to that point in 2024 compared with 283 through all of 2016.
+On October 6, 2024, The New York Times reported that Trump had maintained a far less active campaign schedule in 2024 than in 2016; the report added that Trump had held only 61 rallies through 2024, compared with 283 in all of 2016.
 In this same report, they analyzed Trump's speeches, writing, "with the passage of time, the 78-year-old former president's speeches have grown darker, harsher, longer, angrier, less focused, more profane and increasingly fixated on the past, according to a review of his public appearances over the years."
 The paper commented that Trump has lately seemed "confused, forgetful, incoherent or disconnected from reality" but that it does not get covered much because it is so common.
-It highlighted an average rally length of 82 minutes compared with 45 minutes in 2016, and a 13% increase in use of all-or-nothing terms such as "always" and "never".
+It highlighted an average rally length of 82 minutes compared with 45 minutes in 2016, and a 13% increase in the use of all-or-nothing terms such as "always" and "never".
 It also found 32% more negative words than positive words compared with 21% in 2016, and a 69% increase in swear words.
 It cited experts who considered this increase in tangential speech and behavioral disinhibition the potential result of advancing age and cognitive decline.

 As of October 12, 2024, Trump had declined to release health information going back to 2015 when he first started running for president, despite a promise he made in August 2024 to release records from a recent examination.
 Releasing detailed medical reports is typical of presidential candidates.

-Second presidency (2025–)
+Second presidency (2025–present)

 2025

 Between December 2024 and March 2025, bruises were spotted on multiple occasions on Trump's hands, which generated speculation about his health.

-On April 13, 2025, three months after Trump's second inauguration, the White House released the results of his physical examination conducted at Walter Reed National Military Medical Center by White House Physician Dr. Sean Barbabella.
+On April 13, 2025, three months after Trump's second inauguration, the White House released the results of his physical examination conducted at Walter Reed National Military Medical Center by White House Physician Sean Barbabella.
 The neurological exam included the Montreal Cognitive Assessment test (MoCA).
 The report revealed that Trump had at one time had cataract surgery.
-His reported height was 1.90 m and his weight was 224 lb.
+His reported height was 6 ft 3 in and his weight was 224 lb.
 It mentioned scarring on his right ear from a bullet wound and his "frequent victories in golf events".